David Butler-Jones, M.D., M.HSc., LL.D., C.C.F.P., F.R.C.P.C., F.A.C.P.M.

 Preston Manning, P.C., C.C., A.O.E., B.A.

-Preston Manning will be awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Wednesday, June 10 “in recognition of exemplary and thoughtful leadership in strengthening democracy in Canada.”
+Preston Manning was awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Wednesday, June 10 “in recognition of exemplary and thoughtful leadership in strengthening democracy in Canada.”

 Preston Manning is the president of the Manning Centre for Building Democracy, which he founded in 2005.
 As a University of Alberta graduate with a Bachelor of Arts in economics, Mr. Manning spent 20 years providing consulting services to the energy industry before entering politics.